swiftlang/swift-evolution/proposals/nnnn-contiguous-strings.md

 ## Effect on API resilience

-The APIs for String and Substring are `@_alwaysEmitIntoClient`, as they are expressed in terms of assumptions and mechanisms already (non-resiliently) present  in Swift 5.0.
+The APIs for String and Substring have their implementations exposed, as they are expressed in terms of assumptions and mechanisms already (non-resiliently) present in Swift 5.0.

 ## Alternatives considered